 -

 Check the derailleur hanger.
-If it's bent from an impact, the chain won't shift properly and may need straightening or replacing.
+If it is bent from an impact, the chain will not shift properly and may need straightening or replacing.

 When to change the chain and cassette